vlab-cs-ucsb/ABC/README.md

   ```
   You should have glog libraries installed at */usr/local/lib* and headers installed at */usr/local/include/glog/* after running above commands.

   - [Mona](http://www.brics.dk/mona/) is used for symbolic representation of automata.
+Don't forget to apply patch as below:

   ```sh
     $ cd <your home directory or a preferred directory>